Ziton-live/Ziton-Flutter/README.md

 <a href="https://opensource.org/licenses/MIT"><img src="https://img.shields.io/badge/license-MIT-blue.svg" alt="License: MIT"></a>

-A Flutter package for error monitoring and reporting.Listen for common flutter errors & pushed to the project dashboard when it occurs.
+A Flutter package for error monitoring and reporting.
+Listen for common flutter errors & push error details along with Stack trace, platform & screen information to ziton project dashboard when it occurs at debug level.
+Production level errors are reported using reportError Function where user can specify custom error message and description, platform and screen information along with error message pushed to ziton dashboard.